← All Articles

 April 2026·11 min read

 The challenge isn't finding AI speakers.
 It's orchestrating them strategically across multiple days to build knowledge progressively, avoid topic overlap, and maintain energy throughout your event.
-Here's how seasoned event professionals structure AI speaker programming that drives attendance and delivers measurable ROI.
+Here's how seasoned event professionals structure AI speaker programming that drives attendance and delivers real value.

 Understanding the Multi-Day AI Conference Landscape